sajudson/dataviz-project/README.md

 ## Idioms
 The visualization makes use of two specific idioms - Multiple Views and Linked Navigation.

-The eight detailed charts are multiple views used to show commonalities and differences in the patterns between casual and registered users in the 8.
+The eight detailed charts are multiple views used to show commonalities and differences in the patterns between casual and registered users.
 The charts corresponding to each user type are grouped horizontally, with charts showing the same parameters aligned vertically.
 This arrangement allows easy comparison between the causal and registered user patterns and relationships within working memory.

 The overview chart uses a brush to select specific date ranges, which, along with the toggle switch UI elements, configure the filters that control which data is visible in the 8 detailed charts.
 The brush and toggle switches operating together implement the linked navigation idiom.